 The whole purpose of molasses is to feed your soil microbes, meaning it’s critically important that you only use unsulphured molasses.
 Sulphur dioxide, the ingredient in “sulphured” molasses, kills off microbes, and therefore you wouldn’t want it in your soil.

-During flowering you can increase the total amount of molasses you use.
-I use 2 tablespoons during flowering, but I’ve read of other growers using anywhere between 1 and 4 tablespoons per gallon of water.
+I use 2 tablespoons of molasses during flowering, but I’ve read of other growers using anywhere between 1 and 4 tablespoons per gallon of water.

 With that said, you should definitely regularly monitor your soil pH because molasses can change soil pH which will lead to other problems.